HackSoc/hacksoc.org/servers/runciman.md

 All new accounts start out small, but if you need more resources, and can explain why, you may be able to get an upgrade.

 <!-- BM AUP 404's - TODO find updated link -->
 All users with shell accounts are required to have read the Bytemark [Acceptable Usage Policy](https://www.bytemark.co.uk/support/terms/aup/).
-Any users who we (or Bytemark) believe to be in violation of this, or who are otherwise causing any problem which affects other users, will receive a warning, and may lose their account
+Any users who we (or Bytemark) believe to be in violation of this, or who are otherwise causing any problem which affects other users, will receive a warning, and may lose their account.

 ## Hosting
 <!-- this is just plain inaccurate, README.webspace is more up-to-date -->